thomasmontoya123/prgx/README.md

 ### API  developed with Django
 #### Funcitionalities:
-* Compute a sum operation between to numbers
+* Compute a sum operation between two numbers.
+* API ready to scale adding more operation.
+* Front End Ready to scale to add more funcionalities.

 #### How to run it: